phockett/ePSproc/notebooks/demos/ePSproc_docs_working_with_spherical_harmonics_200922.md

 To convert values to [SHtools objects](https://shtools.github.io/SHTOOLS/index.html), use `epsproc.sphFuncs.sphConv.SHcoeffsFromXR()`.
 Note this currently (Sept.
 2022) only supports 1D input arrays.

-For a list of SHtools object methods, see [the SHtools `SHCoeffs` class docs](https://shtools.github.io/SHTOOLS/python-shcoeffs.html).
+For a list of SHtools object methods, see [the SHtools 'SHCoeffs' class docs](https://shtools.github.io/SHTOOLS/python-shcoeffs.html).

 ```{code-cell} ipython3
 BLMallrand